Projectbits/act-iac-iot/README.md

 ## Calendar
 ### Working Group
 Upcoming Meetings every other Thursday at 8:30 AM EST
-* 1/20    Meeting - IoT Smart Cities Working Group 8:30 AM EST
+* 2/3    Meeting - IoT Smart Cities Working Group 8:30 AM EST
 Pete has lined up a great meeting and I appreciate your help in getting the word out

-The ACT-IAC IoT Smart Cities Working Group is hosting its next meeting on January 20 (next Thursday) at 8:30 AM EST to 9:00 AM.
+The ACT-IAC IoT Smart Cities Working Group is hosting its next meeting on this Thusday February 3 (next Thursday) at 8:30 AM EST to 9:00 AM.

-TITLE
-Securing The Deployment of Critical Infrastructure Devices

-ABSTRACT
-The protection of our Nation’s most critical infrastructure sectors is a shared responsibility across Government and Industry.
-The Infrastructure Investment and Jobs Act (aka the Infrastructure Bill) represents transformational legislation intended to fortify, modernize, and secure the transportation, energy, water, and communications sectors.
-Doing so, however, will require due diligence necessary ensure technology capabilities map to mission needs.
-Executive Order 14028 underscores that incremental improvements are insufficient.
-Instead, the Order states that “the Federal Government needs to make bold changes and significant investments in order to defend the vital institutions that underpin the American way of life.”

-Information Technology (IT) and Operational Technology (OT) systems will require process integration to monitor, analyze, and protect the vital machine that ensures our safety.
-Moreover, the cyber-physical threats posed to the systems that control and operate the critical infrastructure we depend upon are among the most significant and growing issues confronting our Nation.
-Fortunately, Industrial Internet of Things (IIoT) devices can afford opportunities for ubiquitous, continuous connectivity while protecting the digital communication, data, and control across an expansive threat landscape.
-The end game is to defend our critical infrastructure by encouraging and facilitating deployment of technologies and systems that provide threat visibility, indications, detection, and warnings, and that facilitate response capabilities for cybersecurity in essential control system and operational technology networks.

-FEATURED GUEST
-Ken Wolf | President and COO | PacketViper
-Ken is a seasoned business executive, technology strategist, and collaborative partner to Government, Commercial, and Academic stakeholders, applying cyber-physical competency to mission-oriented challenges.
-At PacketVIper, Ken maintains full P&L accountability and leading all business operations while steering the company growth vision and strategy.
-A market-focused change agent, Ken specializes in business approaches seeking to leverage the promise of disruptive “smart” technologies underpinning our Nation’s critical infrastructure sectors while incorporating the necessary risk mitigation tactics to secure our cities, communities, and municipalities.

 Join ZoomGov Meeting
 https://www.zoomgov.com/j/1600857507?pwd=NHRHSmhLNTZLNUNoRUNwSWFZb3V5dz09